Status on All Iterations Report

 You can use this report to answer the following questions:

 To view this report, you must be assigned or belong to a group that has been assigned the Browser role in Reporting Services.
-For more information, see Add users to team projects.
+For more information, see Add Users to Team Projects or Managing Permissions.

 The Status on All Iterations report presents a snapshot of work that the team accomplished across several iterations, as the following illustration shows.
 The data is derived from the data warehouse.